-Undergraduate or graduate degrees - bachelor's or master's degree from a regionally accredited college or university of recognized standing in a related field such as biology, chemistry, biochemistry, nursing, public health, pharmacy, biomedical informatics, social work, premed, pre-health, nutrition, health promotion or others.
+Undergraduate or graduate degrees - bachelor's degree or equivalent or master's degree from a regionally accredited college or university in a related field such as biology, chemistry, biochemistry, nursing, public health, pharmacy, biomedical informatics, social work, premed, pre-health, nutrition, health promotion or others chsgrad@asu.edu | 602-496-3300

-Personal statement- include how the applicant plans to contribute to the health care system after the degree is obtained, how the program will help the applicant achieve the applicant's goals, what the applicant's career aspirations are, and what interested the applicant in this degree program.
+Personal statement or letter of intent - explain how the applicant plans to contribute to the health care system after the degree is obtained, how the program will help the applicant achieve their goals, what the applicant's career aspirations are, and what interested the applicant in this degree program.

-Three letters of recommendation - academic or professional sources; letters demonstrating involvement in health care, community service or leadership are encouraged.
+Three letters of recommendation - from either academic or professional sources; letters demonstrating involvement in health care, community service or leadership are encouraged.